AntonVanAssche/JamJar/README.md

-  export  Export a playlist's data to a JSON file. list    List playlists or tracks in a specific playlist. remove  Remove a playlist or a specific track from a playlist. sync    Synchronize a playlist with Spotify. update  Update an existing playlist in the database.
+  export  Export a playlist's data to a JSON file. list    List playlists or tracks in a specific playlist. remove  Remove a playlist or a specific track from a playlist. stats   Get statistics about the playlists and tracks in the database. sync    Synchronize a playlist with Spotify. update  Update an existing playlist in the database.
 ```